 One downside from online reviews was that The RealReal underpriced their products.
 Then again, if you’re unsatisfied, you can request any item to be returned.

-Just like The RealReal, Tradesy provides buyers, in this case women, with the best high-end products at reasonable prices.
+Just like The RealReal, Vestiaire Collective (formerly known as Tradesy) is a Certified B Corp online platform that provides buyers with the best high-end secondhand products at reasonable prices.

 Furthermore, their app and website analyze your search and purchase history to create a personalized feed.
-This will make your shopping experience much faster and more efficient.
+This makes your shopping experience much faster and more efficient.

-When it comes to selling, Tradesy is a lot simpler than its competitor.
+When it comes to selling, Vestiaire Collective is also super simple.
 You’ll photograph the item yourself, set the price, and ship it.